a2life/Web_shogiboard/readme.txt

-markerAt: string Indicating the grid that is highlighted. default is "out of the way", ex., "24" for position ２四 file : when specified, the engine will parse the file and fill 'moves','sOnHand','gOnHand','sOnBoard','gOnBoard' parameters if they exists. kifuID : when specified, the engine will parse the modx resource identified by KiuID. if file and kifuID is both specified, kifuID will be ignored.
+markerAt: string Indicating the grid that is highlighted. default is "out of the way", ex., "24" for position ２四 file : when specified, the engine will parse the file and fill 'moves','sOnHand','gOnHand','sOnBoard','gOnBoard' parameters if they exists. kifuID : when specified, the engine will parse the modx resource identified by KiuID. if file and kifuID is both specified, kifuID will be ignored. file and kifuID supports kakinoki kif format, including branch and initial board setting.
+However it does not support komaochi setting.
 Shogiboard layout is all in html and css. the general structural idea is